-In this post, I outline the requirements for WordPress.com login – the default username, the default WordPress login URL and how to find it, plus the lost password link.
+In this guide, I outline the requirements for WordPress.com admin login – the default username, the default WordPress login URL and how to find it, plus the lost password link.

 More advanced instructions are detailed at the end of the post – on the WordPress install folder, how to find that via FTP and adding an administrator via the database.